 All exhibits in this division are limited in size to standard, tri-fold, display boards (36" X 48") and items may note extend beyond 12" from the back board.
 All displays must be self-standing.

 507 EXPERIMENT - Display an experiment addressing a problem or question related to wind power as a renewable energy source.
-Include hypothesis, background research, and recommendations for future study.
+Include hypothesis, background research, variables, a control, data, findings, conclusions and recommendations for future study.